vinssm/street_blog/README.md

 ## This challenge is to build a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.

+## As your first opportunity to show employers your collaborative skills and coding abilities, this particular project will be a focal point of your portfolio.
+Employers want to see what you can do, but they also want to see how you work with other developers.
+The more examples of deployed collaborative work you have in your portfolio, the more likely you are to get an interview and a job.
+That’s why one of the requirements for this project is that you add it to your portfolio.

 ## Deploy to heroku
 * [Street Blog LINK](https://young-fortress-79519.herokuapp.com/)

+## Project Requirements
+- Use Node.js and Express.js to create a RESTful API.
+- Use Handlebars.js as the templating engine.
+- Use MySQL and the Sequelize ORM for the database.
+- Have both GET and POST routes for retrieving and adding new data.
+- Be deployed using Heroku (with data).
+- Use at least one new library, package, or technology that we haven’t discussed.
+- Have a polished UI.
+- Be responsive.

 ## User Story
 - Blog postings who writes about street posts